dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 What I'm concerned with the above is CryptoConditions is some logic over signatures and hashes.
 Arbitrary code is another thing, this is what eval code allows to do.
 I believe eval code is JL's extension to cc standard.
 So my suggestion: -->
-Antara's extension to the basic CryptoConditions is the ability for developers to add arbitrary code into Smart Chain's consensus mechanism which allows to create virtually unlimited application specific transaction validation rules (like check if spending funds already allowed at this time?)
-Through CryptoConditions and other elements, the consensus mechanism can rule over the outcome of the cryptographic logic and arbitrary code across the Smart Chain's decentralized network of nodes.
+Antara's extension to the basic CryptoCondition library is the ability to add arbitrary code into Smart Chain's consensus mechanism which allows for developers to create virtually unlimited application-specific transaction validation rules (like check if spending funds already allowed at the present time).
+Through CryptoConditions and Antara's extensions, the consensus mechanism can rule over the outcome of the cryptocondition logic and arbitrary validation code across the Smart Chain's decentralized network of nodes.

 <!-- Dimxy: Probably accurate, but maybe we'll rephrase later. -->